unicode-org/message-format-wg/spec/registry.md

 Return the empty string.

 > [!NOTE]
-> Since keys cannot be the empty string in a numeric selector, returning the
+> Since valid keys cannot be the empty string in a numeric expression, returning the
 > empty string disables keyword selection.

 If the option `select` is set to `plural`, selection should be based on CLDR plural rule data